Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 Live freshwater plants look beautiful and help to clean the aquarium water.
 What is necessary for live plants to thrive in your freshwater tank?
 Here are four factors you should consider.

-Before you add plants to your aquarium make sure that the fish you have are compatible with plants.
-Many fish, including Goldfish and most Cichlids, will eat plants.
-If you have some fish that are known to nip at plants, but would still like to have some plants, then start with thicker leafed plants like Java Ferns and Anubais.
+Before you add plants to your aquarium, make sure that the fish you have are compatible with plants.
+Many fish, including goldfish and most cichlids, will eat plants.
+If you have fish that are known to nip at plants but still want some plants, start with thicker-leaved plants like Java ferns and anubias.

 All plants need light.
-Faster growing plants need lots of light to continue to stay healthy and grow at a normal rate.
-Slow growing plants have lower light demands because they don’t need to support fast growth.
-Some of the low light plants can be more expensive because it takes more time for the plants to be grown out for sale.
-Some good slow growing plants for low light tanks include Swords, Anubais, Java Ferns, Mosses, and Cryptocorynes.
+Faster-growing plants need lots of light to continue to stay healthy and grow at a normal rate.
+Slow-growing plants have lower light demands because they don’t need to support fast growth.
+Some low-light plants can be more expensive because they take longer to grow out.
+Some good slow-growing plants for low-light tanks include swords, anubias, Java ferns, mosses, and cryptocorynes.

-If the light you use does not have timer capabilities, it is a good idea to use a timer like a Coralife Digital Power Center Timer to ensure that your plants receive a consistent amount of light each day.
+If the light you use does not have a timer, consider using one to ensure your plants receive consistent light each day.

 To determine which lights you will need for your particular aquarium, consult our Planted Tank Lighting Chart.

-All plants need nutrients to use as fertilizer.
+All plants need nutrients to grow.
 When you are starting out with plants, fish waste works as an excellent fertilizer.
-But if you are looking for a tank that has enough plants to be an underwater jungle then, it is likely that you will need to add additional fertilizers.
+But if you are looking for a tank with enough plants to be an underwater jungle, you will likely need to add additional fertilizers.

-A good way to know if you need to add more fertilizers is by testing your nitrate level.
+A good way to tell if you need to add more fertilizer is to test your nitrate level.
 You can use the Aquarium Pharmaceuticals (API) Nitrate NO3 Test Kit to measure your nitrate levels.
-Nitrate should test between 5-10 ppm.
-If your nitrate is below this level then it is a sign that you need to add more fertilizers.
+Nitrate should test between 5 and 10 ppm.
+If your nitrate level is below this level, it is a sign that you need to add more fertilizer.
 We recommend Seachem Flourish as a good all-in-one fertilizer for beginners.
 Flourish is a comprehensive fertilizer that adds nitrogen, phosphorus, potassium, and iron.

 If you are using RO water, the reverse osmosis process will remove essential minerals.
 Brightwell Aquatics Remineraliz is an additive for aquarists using RO water that adds essential minerals back to the water for plant health.